-In many cases, such as in portrait or macro photography, we are interested in making a sharp main subject stands out from a non-focused, blurred background (and/or foreground).
+In some areas of photography and especially in portraiture, we often want to create a look where a sharp main subject stands out from a non-focused, blurred background (and/or foreground).
 This obviously requires a shallow depth of field, but the appearance of the background is also important for the overall impression of the image.
 It should not be distracting, but it should not be uniform and boring either.
-Ideally, it conveys some of the atmosphere, location, distance, scale, or other relevant context of the scene.
-The perceived quality of the out of focus areas is called the bokeh (from the Japanese 暈け boke which means blur, not related to the French bouquet).
+Ideally, it conveys some of the atmosphere, location, size, or other relevant context of the scene.
+The way the lens renders the out of focus areas is called the bokeh (from the Japanese 暈け boke which means blur, not related to the French bouquet).

-Unfortunately, these aspects are largely depending on technical details of the lens design of which we know little.
-Nevertheless, the bokeh also depends on the degree of blurring, which we can calculate using the formulas developed for the depth of field.
+On the quantitative side, the bokeh depends on the degree of blurring, which we can calculate using the formulas developed for the depth of field.
 For this, we will have a look at out of focus highlights.